kwurst/CS-472/Syllabus.md

 * Everyone working to earn a passing grade must complete notebook entries for the first 8 weeks of the semester.
 * Everyone working to earn a passing grade must complete a differing number of notebook entries for weeks 9-14 of the semester.
 See the table under *Course Grade Determination*.
+    * I will only accept one notebook entry for weeks 9-14 per week. **You cannot wait until the end of the semester and then turn in all of your notebook entries.**
 * All notebook entries must be submitted as PDF files, and will be submitted through Blackboard.

 *A more complete specification for "Acceptable" (passing) engineering design notebook entries will be given during the semester.*